larskaare/WebAuthAuthorAndOtherCreatures/README.md

 - What problem are we trying to solve?
 - Practicalities
 - The basics of A&A
-- Exercises (9+1)
+- Exercises (10+1)
-  - Raw flows, add authentication to web app, using frameworks & libraries, accessing 3rd party api, refresh tokens, single page web app (SPA), PKCE, protecting web api's
+  - Raw flows, add authentication to web app, using frameworks & libraries, accessing 3rd party api, refresh tokens, single page web app (SPA), PKCE, protecting web api's, chaining requests (on-behalf-of)
 - Deploy application to the Cloud (using Radix)

 ## Pre-requisites